DanielSmith/alap/docs/FAQ.md

 - **2012:** Originally called "MultiLinks," built with jQuery.
 - **2021 (v1):** Rewritten as an ES6 library, no dependencies.
 Published on npm as `alap`.
 - **2021 (v2):** Introduced an API mode so frameworks like Vue and React could use Alap for data without Alap touching the DOM.
 - **2026 (v3):** Complete rewrite in TypeScript.
-9 framework adapters, expression parser with set-theory operators, regex search, storage layer, event hooks, security hardening, Server and Parser implementations in Node / Bun, Rust, Go, PHP, and Python.
-550+ tests.
+10 framework adapters (React, Vue, Svelte, Solid, Qwik, Astro, Alpine, Web Component, Vanilla DOM, Eleventy), expression parser with set-theory operators, regex search, storage layer, event hooks, security hardening, Server and Parser implementations in Node / Bun, Rust, Go, PHP, and Python.
+790+ tests.

 ### How is this different from a dropdown menu or a tooltip?